Allied Health Major

 Computer Information Systems Minor

-The minor in computer information systems offers students an opportunity to acquire skills in computer applications that support information technology in business systems.
+Acquire the computer applications skills that support information technology in business systems.
 Together with a major in the sciences, business, or another discipline, the computer information systems minor can open pathways to careers in a wide range of fields.

 Computer Science Major